-When the strobe is connected to the digital camera by a synchro cable properly wiring in according to the specific i-TTL or E-TTL protocol, the SYN input is selected by default and it is automatically locked.
+When the strobe is connected to the digital camera by a synchro cable properly wiring in according to the specific i-TTL, E-TTL or dgt-TTL protocol, the SYN input is selected by default and it is automatically locked.
 Other input mode are not selectable.